Vatsal-y/Local-News-Digest-AI-/README.md

 Limit API usage to avoid quota overages

-📄 License
-This project is licensed under the MIT License.

 🙌 Credits
-Made with ❤️ by @pratyakshcodeclash
+Made with ❤️ by Vatsal
-Inspired by OpenAI Agent architecture and modern news summarization tools